 Thinking about applying for a mortgage through North Country Savings Bank but not sure where to start?
 These common mortgage questions will help guide you through the first stages of the process.
 Don't see your question answered here?
-Stop by any of our branches to talk with a Personal Banker or Loan Originator who can help answer questions about your unique financial situation.
+Stop by any of our branches to talk with a Personal Banker or Loan Expert who can help answer questions about your unique financial situation.

 There are several ways to apply for a mortgage through North Country Savings Bank:

 We offer several types of construction loans for contractors and self-builders.
 These can include loans for modular homes, manufactured homes, single and double wide homes.
-Contact a Loan Originator if you are interested in one of these loans.
+Contact a Loan Expert if you are interested in one of these loans.

 We have two basic options available, an open-ended line of credit and a closed-end mortgage.
 Both involve a lien on the property.
 The basic difference is the manner in which the funds are accessed and repaid.